pmareke/elixir_and_phoenix_journey/elixir/NOTES.md

 - In order to manipulate keyword lists, Elixir provides the `Keyword` module.
 - A map is created using the `%{}` syntax.
 - Compared to keyword lists, we can already see two differences:
-    - Maps allow any value as a key.
+    - `Maps` allow any value as a key.
-    - Maps' keys do not follow any ordering.
+    - `Maps`' keys do not follow any ordering.
 - In contrast to keyword lists, maps are very useful with pattern matching.
 - The `Map` module provides a very similar API to the `Keyword` module.
-- When the keys are atoms, in particular when working with maps of predefined keys, we can also access them using the map.key syntax.
+- When the keys are atoms, in particular when working with maps of predefined keys, we can also access them using the `map.key` syntax.
 - These operations have one large benefit in that they raise if the key does not exist.
-- Use keyword lists for passing optional values to functions.
+- Use keyword lists for passing optional arguments to functions.
 - Use maps for general key-value data structures.
 - Use maps when working with data that has a predefined set of keys.